 Before I get to all of your GREAT questions, let me give you a succinct overview of coconut oil and saturated fats since several readers are wondering what the big deal is about it.

 Coconut oil has had a bad reputation for the past 20+ years because it’s a saturated fat (one of the few vegetarian sources of saturated fat, along with palm oil and palm kernel oil by the way).
 But our bodies need healthy saturated fat.
-Coconut oil is a great source of fat that you shouldn’t feel guilty about eating.
+It is a great source of fat that you shouldn’t feel guilty about eating.

 The Short History of Saturated Fats

 Our ancestors primarily used grease, lard, and butter.
 That was all that was available.
 Fats that are solid at room temperature have a long shelf life, which was very important in the days before refrigeration.
 It wasn’t until the 20th century that vegetable oils became widely available.
 As cheap liquid vegetable oils, high in polyunsaturated fat, were used in place of traditional fats, a variety of degenerative diseases manifested.
 To blame cholesterol and saturated fat for heart disease, cancer, and other degenerative diseases does not fit the facts and is inconsistent with the historical record.
 These diseases really became problems after science tried to manufacture solid fats from liquid fats – inventing margarine and trans fats – which at the time were touted to be the healthiest options.